 Period Period end Five-Year Insured Mortgage Spread by Quarter

-Q1 2023 1.62%

 Q2 2023 1.65%

 Q3 2023 1.59%

 Q4 2023 2.07%

 Q1 2024 1.46%

 Q2 2024 1.38%

 Q3 2024 1.65%

 Q4 2024 1.57%

 Q1 2025 1.38%

+Q2 2025 1.47%

 Generally, when this spread is wider, the Company can earn higher returns from its securitization activities, although credit spreads and program fees observed in mortgage securitization markets also affect profitability.
-In the first quarter of 2025, the Company originated and renewed approximately \$3.2 billion of single-family and multi-unit residential mortgages for securitization purposes.
+In the second quarter of 2025, the Company originated and renewed approximately \$4.8 billion of single-family and multi-unit residential mortgages for securitization purposes.

 The Company is subject to various CMHC regulations.
 These rules include the amount of CMHC guarantees issued which are required to issue a pool.
 Currently there is a tiered NHA-MBS guarantee fee pricing structure, such that any guarantees issued to one issuer over \$9.0 billion of issuance have a higher price.
 The tiered limit of \$9.0 billion remained unchanged in 2024.
 In July 2022, CMHC issued new rules related to the allocation of NHA-MBS guarantee fees between "lenders" and "aggregators".
 These rules commenced in the latter part of 2023 through a transition period.
 CMHC indicated in 2023 that these rules may be subject to further clarification.
-While these rules have not yet impacted the Company's ability to place mortgages with its existing institutional customers, the rules will have an ongoing impact on the amount of NHA MBS that issuers can create.
+These rules have not yet impacted the Company's ability to place mortgages with its existing institutional customers.
+In July 2025, CMHC announced higher premiums related to insurance of multi-unit mortgages.
+In general, the new rates apply to mortgages with higher loan to value ratios.
+These changes may have an impact on the amount of CMHC insured mortgages that the Company can originate.